Sample Sentences for

 • To my surprise and to the disgruntlement of his family, Moody agreed to a Tuesday afternoon party.† (source)

-disgruntled = annoyed
+disgruntled = upset or unhappy

 • No longer laughing, they moved spiritlessly toward their homes while a disgruntled Mr. Grimes leaned moodily against the raised rear end of the bus. (source)